Header photo

 The Challenge

-The COVID-19 pandemic pushed us off track.
-While 2022 saw us recover our momentum, vulnerable groups, especially children and adolescent girls and young women, and other key populations are still being left behind.
-In 2022, only 57% of the children infected with HIV globally were getting the lifesaving treatment they need, compared with 77% of adults; this meant that 660,000 children living with HIV were not receiving antiretroviral therapy, leading to 84,000 deaths.
-Adolescent girls and young women (aged 15-24 years) are still at high risk of HIV, despite improvements over the past decade, accounting for 210,000 new infections in 2022.
-In sub-Saharan Africa, adolescent girls and young women are more than three times as likely to acquire HIV as adolescent boys and young men.
+However, key populations and vulnerable groups, especially children and adolescent girls and young women, are still being left behind.
+In 2023, only 57% of the children infected with HIV globally were getting the lifesaving treatment they need, compared with 77% of adults; this meant that 602,000 children living with HIV were not receiving antiretroviral therapy, contributing to 76,000 deaths.

-HIV and AIDS by the Numbers:
+HIV and AIDS by the Numbers

 Funding